-This course will discuss the collaborative approaches of psychopharmacology, psycho-education, supported employment, and culturally sensitive/integrated/recovery-oriented substance use and mental health treatment.
-The content of this course is based on TAP 21 competencies.
+This course will discuss the collaborative approaches of psychopharmacology, psycho-education, supported employment, and culturally sensitive/integrated/ recovery-oriented substance use and mental health treatment.
+The content of this course is based in part on TAP 21 competencies.
 This is a required course for addictions counseling licensure at the clinical level with the Kansas BSRB.
+Prerequisite: Admitted MA-HS student or department consent.